JamishaBade/Git-tutorial/git_tutorial_site/docs/merging.md

 - If there are no conflicts, Git will automatically merge the changes.
 - If conflicts exist, Git will prompt you to resolve them manually.

 ---

+- Git combines changes from both branches since they split from a common ancestor.

+- Any new files in the branch being merged that aren’t in your current branch will be added.

+- Any changes to existing files in the merged branch will be applied to your current branch.

+- If both branches changed the same part of a file, Git will ask you to resolve a merge conflict.

+---